Ubisoft Blue Byte

 Ubisoft Blue Byte GmbH (Blue Byte until 2017) is a German video game holding company owned by Ubisoft.
-It was founded in October 1988 by Thomas Hertzler and Lothar Schmitt as a developer and was best known for developing the Anno and The Settlers series.
+It was founded in October 1988 by Thomas Hertzler and Lothar Schmitt as a developer and is best known for developing the Anno and The Settlers series.
 The studio was acquired by Ubisoft in 2001.
 Related Designs was merged into Blue Byte in 2013, and a third studio in Berlin was established in 2018.
 Since 2019, Ubisoft Blue Byte acts as the parent company of Ubisoft's three German studios, which became branded as Ubisoft Düsseldorf, Ubisoft Mainz and Ubisoft Berlin.
-By 2020, the "Blue Byte" name was phased out.
+The three studios comprise 695 employees as of August 2024.

 History

 Foundation and first games (1988–1993)

 In 1988, Thomas Hertzler and Lothar Schmitt left Rainbow Arts, a German video game developer, and founded their own, Blue Byte, in October that year.
 To do so, Hertzler and Schmitt used a starting capital of 10,000 Deutsche Mark borrowed from Hertzler's parents and established an office in the attic of Hertzler's home in Mülheim.

 Blue Byte's first published game was the tennis simulation Great Courts, released in 1989 by Ubi Soft (later renamed Ubisoft).
 Blue Byte's first big success in Germany and Europe was the turn-based strategy game Battle Isle, completed in 1991.
-Inspired by the Japanese game Nectaris for the PC Engine, Battle Isle spawned numerous add-ons and sequels.
+Inspired by the Japanese game Nectaris for the PC Engine, Battle Isle spawned numerous add-ons and sequels, such as the World War I game History Line: 1914-1918.
 The company's next big success followed in 1993 with the release of the managerial game Die Siedler, marketed internationally as The Settlers.
 The Settlers also had numerous sequels and became the most well-known of Blue Byte's products.

 Major projects (1994–2000)

 Over the years, Blue Byte developed and/or published numerous innovative titles including Chewy: Escape from F5 and Albion, but most of them were not successful internationally.
 Efforts to break into the American market, usually aided with publishing by Accolade, failed and success was limited to Germany and parts of Europe.
 In 1995 a Chicago-based entrepreneur named Julian Pretto travelled to Germany and convinced the founders to open a North American office.
-Following the successful release of Battle Isle 2020 in the United States, Pretto left the firm to pursue other interests.
+Following the successful release of Battle Isle 2220 in the United States, Pretto left the firm to pursue other interests.
 Three years later, Blue Byte moved from Chicago, Illinois, to its new facilities in Austin, Texas.

 The popular turn-based strategy Battle Isle series from the early 1990s achieved cult status similar to Settlers.
 However, when it was revised in 1997 as a 3-D tactical game Incubation similar to X-COM: UFO Defense and later in 2001 Battle Isle: The Andosia War, which tried to bridge the gap between turn-based strategies and real-time strategies, it alienated many players who came to expect that the Battle Isle brand would represent traditional turn-based strategies.